sharonba99/final_project/README.md

   ```
      ```
-      In order to access the URL you need to add it to /etc/hosts First do the command minikube ip and put the output IP address in the file:
+      In order to access the URL you need to add it to /etc/hosts First do the command minikube ip and put the output IP address in the file like so:
       192.168.9.1 urlshortener.local
      ```
 * **Kubernetes**